The

 There are many different ways of bringing discipline to our work.

 Self-knowledge will lead you to the method that’s best for you.
-Give a
+Give a little

 thought to these ideas: You may manage your time in a workmanlike way.